 Jacob K. Baron is an intellectual property trial lawyer and registered patent attorney who has a record of success in district courts around the country as well as before appellate courts, the International Trade Commission and the U.S. Patent and Trademark Office (USPTO).
 Mr. Baron's practice is focused on IP litigation, counseling and strategic advice.

-Drawing from his engineering background and his passion for technology, Mr. Baron has litigated and counseled clients in matters involving a broad range of technologies, including 4G (LTE) cell phone technology, bar code readers, machine vision, computer hardware and software, telecommunications routing and networking, analog circuits, automobile navigation systems, flat panel displays, antihypertensive and heart failure medications and general pharmaceutical formulation.
+Drawing from his engineering background and his passion for technology, Mr. Baron has litigated and counseled clients in matters involving a broad range of technologies, including wireless telecom, data privacy and cybersecurity, barcode readers, firearms, machine vision, computer hardware and software, computer routing and networking, analog circuits, automobile navigation systems, antihypertensive and heart failure medications, and general pharmaceutical formulation.

 Mr. Baron is also active in representing victims of domestic violence in restraining order matters as part of a program he helped to set up between Holland & Knight and the Middlesex County District Attorney's Office.

 Mr. Baron has represented high-tech companies in dozens of IP disputes involving computer hardware and software.
 He has represented numerous patent holders to obtain license fees as well as defend against claims brought by non-practicing entities (NPEs).

 - Served as lead trial counsel for plaintiff against its chief competitor concerning the sale of direct part mark readers.
 After a six-day trial, the jury returned a verdict of infringement, validity and willfulness on all claims asserted.
 The jury also awarded the client the full amount of lost profits that it requested.
 After post-trial motions, the court issued a permanent injunction and granted the client its attorneys' fees.